Codec Guide, your source for quality codecs.

 formattype: FORMAT_WaveFormatEx {05589F81-C356-11CE-BF01-00AA0055595A}

 The format above is AMR audio.
-To play this you need to enable AMR in ffdshow audio decoder.
+To play this you need to enable AMR in LAV Audio decoder or ffdshow audio decoder.

 majortype: MEDIATYPE_Video {73646976-0000-0010-8000-00AA-00389B71}